 Also, keep in main that In order for any phosphate removal agent to be effective, it must be added to a clean, properly balanced, algae-free swimming pool with a clean filter media.

 To deal with phosphates in your pool hire a Broward County and Miami Dade Pool Cleaning Services for the job.
-Choose Urban Pool Services.
+Choose Urban Pool Services and request a free quote.
 For many years, our workers have earned a reputation in our area for integrity, excellence, and service that meets the highest standards in our industry.